Watch the WildTM - Nature AboundsTM

 1. Select your observation location*.
 Choose from the options below:

-* Note: you can have more than one site or route to monitor if desired, but each site must be treated and reported on individually.
+* Note: you can have more than one site to monitor if desired, but each site must be treated and reported on individually.

 • Latitude and Longitude.
 If observing activities on a route you frequent, please include the latitude and longitude coordinates of both the starting and ending locations.

-3. Watch and report on wildlife. (refer to the Resource list found on this page for help identifying wildlife.)
-Resource List
+3. Watch and report on wildlife. (refer to the Resource list for help identifying wildlife.)

-• What wildlife you observe by sight or by sound,
+• What wildlife you observe either by sight or by sound,

 • Wildlife tracks you spot.